Draftfcb: In Your Face Recruitment Hack

 Why it lands: it respects expertise and filters for it

-Extractable takeaway: The fastest way to reach scarce talent is to design a “high-signal artifact” that only the right audience will notice and appreciate.
+Extractable takeaway: The fastest way to reach scarce talent is to design a “high-signal artifact”, meaning a message carrier whose form already screens for relevance, so only the right audience will notice and appreciate it.
 If the medium itself acts like a competency filter, you get fewer leads, but better ones.

 The low-budget constraint is part of the story too.
 The campaign is described as being produced for under 5,000 Swiss francs and as recruiting eight highly qualified employees in two months.
 That makes the idea feel replicable, not reserved for brands with giant hiring spends.